 Prep roundup: Maliyah Mann powers University softball over Mead; Ridgeline hurler Nate Fitzpatrick no-hits NC

 Apr.
-23—Roundup of Tuesday's high school sports action from the Greater Spokane League and Northeast A League.
+24—Roundup of Tuesday's high school sports action from the Greater Spokane League and Northeast A League.

 Softball